JabRef/jabref/docs/getting-into-the-code/guidelines-for-setting-up-a-local-workspace.md

 This guide explains how to set up your environment for development of JabRef.
 It includes information about prerequisites, configuring your IDE, and running JabRef locally to verify your setup.

+{: .highlight }
-> **The most important step is to configure your IDE.**
+The most important step is to configure your IDE.
-> **If you know how to fork and check out JabRef's code,**
-> **already have an IDE installed, then**
-> **please scroll down to the [IDE setup](#configure-your-ide).**
+If you know how to fork and check out JabRef's code, already have an IDE installed, then please scroll down to the [IDE setup](#configure-your-ide).
-> **Otherwise, please keep on reading**
+Otherwise, please keep on reading.

 ## Prerequisites

 This section list the prerequisites you need to get started to develop JabRef.
 After this section, you are ready to get the code.

-### Java Development Kit 18

-A working Java (Development Kit) 18 installation is required.
-In the case of IntelliJ, this will be downloaded inside the IDE.

-For Eclipse, you need to install it separately:

-In the command line (terminal in Linux, cmd in Windows) run `javac -version` and make sure that the reported version is Java 18 (e.g., `javac 18`).
-If `javac` is not found or a wrong version is reported, check your `PATH` environment variable, your `JAVA_HOME` environment variable or install the most recent JDK.
-Please head to <https://adoptium.net/de/temurin/releases> to download JDK 18.
-Note that JDK 19 does not work.

 ### GitHub Account